Skiing in Canada

 are a little further inland and have some similarities to each other.
 These three BC ski resorts have decent sized terrain and are incredibly family friendly.
 The have ski terrain for beginners, intermediates and advanced riders, but have minimal on offer for those who love super steep, white knuckle terrain.

-A little further into the BC Interior in the south-eastern corner of British Columbia is the infamous powder triangle (aka the powder highway), but there’s a bit of debate as to how far the triangle extends.
+A little further into the BC Interior in the south-eastern corner of British Columbia is the famous powder triangle (aka the powder highway), but there’s a bit of debate as to how far the triangle extends.

 Revelstoke Mountain Resort